A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Methodology: a discrete mixture of continuous scale mixtures

-In what follows, we will adopt a Half-Cauchy prior for the mixture component shrinkage parameters: $\lambda_l\sim \mathcal{C}^+(0,1)$, $\forall l$. \bch The Half-Cauchy has been successfully employed in sparse mean estimation tasks, and its aggressive shrinkage property is ideal for our discovery problem.
-Henceforth, we refer to this model as Horseshoe Mix (HSM), in the spirit of the Horseshoe (HS) prior introduced by \citet{Carvalho2010}.\\ Finally, we point out that although the two models involve similar distributions, our model is fundamentally different from the Dirichlet-Laplace (DL) prior of \citet{Bhattacharya2015}.
+Finally, we point out that although the two models involve similar distributions, our model is fundamentally different from the Dirichlet-Laplace (DL) prior of \citet{Bhattacharya2015}.
 Under the DL prior, the conditional distribution of each coefficient is $\beta_j|\pi^{*}_j,\lambda_j,\tau \sim \mathcal{N}\left(0, \lambda_j^2\pi^{*^2}_j\tau^2 \right),$ where $\bm{\pi}^*\sim Dirichlet(a_1,\ldots,a_n)$.
 Thus, the model by \citet{Bhattacharya2015} assumes that the Dirichlet random vector $\bm{\pi}^*$ lies on the $n-1$-dimensional simplex, i.e. its dimension is tied to the sample size.
 In our model, the vector of mixture weights has only $L$ entries.
-More importantly, our likelihood is the convex combination of $L$ different kernels, which is different from the single-parameter kernel structure assumed under the DL distribution. \ech
+More importantly, our likelihood is the convex combination of $L$ different kernels, which is different from the single-parameter kernel structure assumed under the DL distribution.